rust-lang/rustc-dev-guide/src/compiler_lectures/how_salsa_works.md

 The objectives of Salsa are:
  * Provide that functionality in an automatic way, so reusing old computations is done automatically by the library
- * Doing so in a "sound", or "correct", way, therefore leading the same results as if it had been done from scratch
+ * Doing so in a "sound", or "correct", way, therefore leading to the same results as if it had been done from scratch

-Salsa actual model is much richer, allowing many kinds of inputs and many different outputs.
+Salsa's actual model is much richer, allowing many kinds of inputs and many different outputs.
-For example, integrating Salsa with an IDE could mean that the inputs could be the manifest (`Cargo.toml`), entire source files (`foo.rs`), snippets and so on; the outputs of such integration could range from a binary executable, to lints, types (for example, if a user selects a certain variable and wishes to see it's type), completitions etcetera.
+For example, integrating Salsa with an IDE could mean that the inputs could be the manifest (`Cargo.toml`), entire source files (`foo.rs`), snippets and so on; the outputs of such an integration could range from a binary executable, to lints, types (for example, if a user selects a certain variable and wishes to see its type), completions, etc.

 ## How does it work?